Balsam Lake (Ontario)

 Balsam Lake is a lake in the City of Kawartha Lakes in Central Ontario, Canada.
 It is in the Great Lakes Basin, is one of the lakes of the Kawartha Lakes, and is at the summit of the Trent–Severn Waterway.

+Balsam Lake tragedy

+On July 20, 1926, a 30-foot canoe carrying 13 youth and two adult leaders from a Brotherhood of St. Andrew Anglican leadership camp capsized in a sudden storm.
+Only four survived, three youth and one adult.
+The incident is dramatized in the 2019 film Brotherhood.

 Geography

 Balsam Lake is 16 km long and averages 3 km wide, though its actual width varies due to the many large bays that carve its shoreline; the total area is 48 km2 and the watershed area is 115 km2.
 The primary inflows are the Gull River at the north and the Staples River at the southwest.

 The lake is the highest point of the Trent–Severn Waterway at 256.3 m; from here, the waterway descends to Georgian Bay in the northwest, and to Lake Ontario in the southeast.
 It is the highest point to which a vessel can be navigated from sea level in the Great Lakes-Saint Lawrence River drainage basin.

 The main outflow, at the east, is the Rosedale River and Trent Canal leading to Cameron Lake.

 The village of Coboconk is located on the north side of the lake.